MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P1-New-Project/content.md

 If you haven't used Cocos Studio before, you will need to install it.
 For more information, on how to do that look at the tutorial [here](https://www.makeschool.com/tutorials/learn-cocos-studio-and-c-by-building-the-game-of-life/get-started-with-cocos-studio).

+In fact, if you haven't used Cocos Studio and Cocos2d-x before, you might find it easier to start with the [Game of Life tutorial](https://www.makeschool.com/tutorials/learn-cocos-studio-and-c-by-building-the-game-of-life/what-game-of-life) instead.

 Create a New Project
 ====================